AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 Let's take a closer look at that last element:

-{% include picture.html img="navbar-menu" ext="png" alt="The navbar-menu fixed wrapper" %}
+{% include picture.html img="navbar-menu.png" alt="The navbar-menu fixed wrapper" %}

 This wrapper is given a fixed position and covers the entire screen.
 It also has a semi-transparent background that elevates it visually above the main content of the page.
 In some UI libraries, this is known as a **mask layer**.
 It's a common approach used with things like modal windows and menus.

 Within `.navbar-menu` is an unordered list with some padding, margins, and a box shadow:

-{% include picture.html img="navbar-links" ext="png" alt="The navbar-links unordered list element" %}
+{% include picture.html img="navbar-links.png" alt="The navbar-links unordered list element" %}

 And finally, that list houses the actual navigation links:

-{% include picture.html img="navbar-link" ext="png" alt="A navigation bar link being inspected in Chrome dev tools" %}
+{% include picture.html img="navbar-link.png" alt="A navigation bar link being inspected in Chrome dev tools" %}

 That's it!
 When we hit the `700px` breakpoint, our media query kicks in and styles the desktop navbar.
 This media query was determined based on the number of navbar links in this particular setup.
 If you have more content, you may wish to adjust this breakpoint.